NSOUMYA20/AtliQ-Hardwares-Consumer-Goods-SQL-Insights/README.md

 ## About
 N. Soumya
-Aspiring Data Analyst
+Passionate About Turning Data Into Insights
-Skills: SQL • Power BI • Excel • Python
+Skills: SQL, Python, Excel, Power BI